-Extreme value theory in classical probability is the prominent application of probability calculus for several problems seeking extreme values for large number of random events.
-Its power comes from the fact, that it has universal probabilistic laws - according to Fisher-Tippett-Gnedenko classification of extreme values~\cite{FITIGNE}, only three generic statistics of extremes saturate all possibilities - Gumbel distribution, Fr\'{e}chet distribution and Weibull distribution.
-Beyond applications of extreme value theory in physics in the theory of disordered systems~\cite{EXTREMEPHYS}, seminal applications include insurance, finances, hydrology, mechanics, biology, computer science, and several others~\cite{EXTREMEOTHERS}.
-This is precisely also the domain of applications of random matrix theory.
-This coincidence raises a natural question - do we have an analogue of extreme values limiting distributions for the spectra of very large random matrices, i.e does Fisher-Tippett-Gnedenko classification exists in free probability?
+In particular, do we have an analogue of extreme values limiting distributions for the spectra of very large random matrices, i.e. does Fisher-Tippett-Gnedenko classification exists in free probability?
 The positive answer to this crucial question was provided more then a decade ago by Ben Arous and Voiculescu~\cite{BAV2006:FREEEXTREME}.
 Using operator techniques, they have proven that free probability theory has also three limiting extreme distributions - free Gumbel, free Fr\'{e}chet and free Weibull distribution.
-Although the domains of attraction are the same as in their classical counterparts, the functional form of these limiting distributions was however different.
-In all three cases, there are represented by certain generalized Pareto distribution.
-Surprisingly, these were identical to the threefold classification of exceedances in extreme value theory, i.e. they were represented by Balkema-de Haan-Pickands~\cite{BH1974:POTLAWS,Pic1975:POT1} classification in classical probability theory.
+The functional form of these limiting distributions differs from the classical probability case, but, surprisingly, the domains of attraction are the same as in their classical counterparts.
+Authors of \cite{BAV2006:FREEEXTREME} state several properties of newly found free extreme laws like their representation in terms of certain generalized Pareto distribution or relation with Balkema-de Haan-Pickands~\cite{BH1974:POTLAWS,Pic1975:POT1} classification in classical probability theory of exceedances.